 1. Schedule a Campus Tour

 Now, you may think to yourself, “But, I’ve already taken a tour of campus when I was looking at colleges.”
 This may very well be true, but you probably looked at several colleges and universities and what you remember about one college may be blurred with the memories of another college.
-If you have the opportunity to go on a tour again—GO!
+If you have the opportunity to go visit colleges again—GO!
 You will now have a better idea of what you are looking for and where you need to be in relation to classes, housing, and campus activities.

 2. Get Organized

 Organization is going to be important in all aspects of your campus life.
 Whether it’s your classes, your room, or your life in general—you need to have a plan.
 Take the time to download some organizational apps so you’ll have strategies to help right at your fingertips.

 3. Establish Housing